CHH/livesyncd/README.md

 # livesyncd

-`livesyncd` is a small One-Way Sync daemon, which operates in a similar way to th "Automatic Deployment" feature, present in most modern IDEs.
+`livesyncd` is a small One-Way Sync daemon, which operates in a similar way to an "Automatic Deployment" feature, present in most modern IDEs.

 ## Get